-An important example of Eq.
-(1.1) is the Fisher equation with $f(\psi) = \psi - \psi^2$ , which describes the growth and saturation of a species population [9,10].
-Another important reaction-diffusion model is the time-dependent Ginzburg-Landau (TDGL) equation with $f(\vec{\psi}) = \vec{\psi} - |\vec{\psi}|^2 \vec{\psi}$ [11,12], where $\vec{\psi}$ is an n-component vector, $\vec{\psi} \equiv (\psi_1, \psi_2, ..., \psi_n)$ .
-The case with n=1 describes the phase ordering dynamics of a ferromagnet which has been suddenly quenched from the paramagnetic phase to the ferromagnetic phase.
-The TDGL equation with n=2 describes phase ordering dynamics in superconductors, superfluids and liquid crystals [12].
+An important example of equation (1.1) is the Fisher equation with $f(\psi) = \psi - \psi^2$, which describes the growth and saturation of a species population [13, 14].
+Another important reaction-diffusion model is the time-dependent Ginzburg-Landau (TDGL) equation with $f(\psi) = \psi - |\psi|^2 \psi$ [15, 16], where ψ is an n-component vector, $\psi \equiv (\psi_1, \psi_2, \dots, \psi_n)$.
+The case with n = 1 describes the phase ordering dynamics of a ferromagnet which has been suddenly quenched from the paramagnetic phase to the ferromagnetic phase.
+The TDGL equation with n = 2 describes phase ordering dynamics in superconductors, superfluids and liquid crystals [16].
 In this paper, we will investigate the perturbative linearization of the Fisher and TDGL equations for arbitrary initial conditions.

 This paper is organized as follows.
 Section 2 provides an overview of relevant analytical results, primarily in the context of the Fisher equation.
 Section 3 discusses our linearization scheme and presents detailed numerical results therefrom.
-Finally, Section 4 concludes this paper with a summary and discussion of our results.
+Finally, section 4 concludes this paper with a summary and discussion of our results.

-2 Overview of Analytical Results
+2. Overview of analytical results

-Let us first consider the Fisher equation in an infinite domain, which has the following form [9]:
+Let us first consider the Fisher equation in an infinite domain, which has the following form [13]: